Training-Free, Identity-Preserving Image Editing for Fashion Pose Alignment and Normalization: Methodology

-\textbf{Task Definition.} We aim to modify long-sleeve garments from an initial relaxed arm position ("source pose" or "still-life") to a standardized 45-degree arm-torso angle ("target pose"or "normalized-pose") without altering other image elements (see \cref{fig:task_definition}): \begin{itemize} \item \textbf{Source (or still-life) Pose}: Initial position with arms relaxed close to the body, pointing towards the ground. \item \textbf{Target (or normalized) Pose}: Desired configuration with arms raised at a 45-degree angle from the torso. \end{itemize} \textbf{Motivation.} Traditional pose editing models require extensive retraining and large annotated datasets, making them inefficient for real-time, task-specific applications.
-This limitation is particularly relevant in fashion, where consistent, fast, and high-quality edits are essential.
-Current diffusion models tend to alter garment details, such as shape, color, and texture, during pose transformation (see \cref{fig:qualitative_evaluation_ablation}).
-Additionally, existing datasets do not cover pose variations for specific garments, limiting the training of domain-specific models.
-Our approach addresses these gaps with a training-free pipeline designed for zero-shot, real-time garment pose normalization while preserving garment integrity and resolving occlusion issues for a seamless, practical application in fashion.
+In the following, the goal is to transform long sleeve garments from a relaxed arm configuration (\textit{Still-Life Pose}) to a novel pose (\textit{Target Pose}), without affecting other image elements: \begin{itemize} \item \textbf{the Still-Life Pose}: Initial position with arms relaxed close to the body, pointing towards the ground. \item \textbf{the Target Pose}: Desired configuration with arms raised at a specific arm-to-torso angle, ranging from 0 to 90 degrees.
+When the target pose is set to 45 degrees, we define the pose as \textit{Normalized Pose}. \end{itemize} Traditional pose editing models rely on retraining techniques and annotated datasets, limiting their efficiency for real-time fashion applications that demand real-time, consistent, and high-quality edits.
+Diffusion models often distort garment details, such as shape and texture, during transformations.
+Moreover, the lack of diverse clothing poses datasets hinders domain-specific training.
+Our training-free, zero-shot pipeline resolves these issues by achieving real-time garment pose alignment tailored for practical use in the fashion industry while preserving integrity and addressing occlusions. \textsc{FashionRepose} is not only a theoretically novel solution but also one that has been practically validated in a demanding industrial setting.
+Deployed within the production workflow of \textsf{\textsc{\company}}~\footnote{OVS - \url{https://www.ovscorporate.it/en/about-us/ovs-group}}, a global fashion retailer, it has significantly improved the speed and cost-efficiency of product photoshoots at scale, demonstrating its robustness, real-world applicability, and alignment with the operational needs of the fashion industry.